andrewfwalters/CSC2053_Project1_Percolation/readme.md

 To estimate the percolation threshold, consider the following computational experiment:

--Initialize all sites to be blocked.
+- Initialize all sites to be blocked.
--Repeat the following until the system percolates:
+- Repeat the following until the system percolates:
--Choose a site (row i, column j) uniformly at random among all blocked sites.
+- Choose a site (row i, column j) uniformly at random among all blocked sites.
--Open the site (row i, column j).
+- Open the site (row i, column j).
--The fraction of sites that are opened when the system percolates provides an estimate of the percolation threshold.
+- The fraction of sites that are opened when the system percolates provides an estimate of the percolation threshold.

 Deliverables
 ------------

 Submit the following files through the CSC Department website:

--Percolation.java (using the weighted quick-union algorithm as implemented in the WeightedQuickUnionUF class) -PercolationStats.java
+- Percolation.java (using the weighted quick-union algorithm as implemented in the WeightedQuickUnionUF class)
+- PercolationStats.java
--A readme.txt file, answering all questions.
+- A readme.txt file, answering all questions.
--PercolationStats.doc A project report, including listings of the above files and sample runs and screenshots from your testing.
+- PercolationStats.doc A project report, including listings of the above files and sample runs and screenshots from your testing.